qianxliu/qianxliu.github.io/source/posts/20240418-1524 English vs Chinese.md

 ## Most Different Pronunciations ^[1]

 ### Consonant Sounds

-The keys is the /θ/, /v/
+The keys are the /θ/, /v/

 IPA: /θ/, /v/, /l/, /r/